emonhoque/tractick/PROJECT_DOCS.md

 ## Overview

-The custom title bar (showing "traktick" and timestamp) now only appears when the app is installed as a PWA (Progressive Web App) and running in standalone mode.
+The custom title bar (showing "tractick" and timestamp) now only appears when the app is installed as a PWA (Progressive Web App) and running in standalone mode.

 ## Behavior